paavolAntti/code-eval-api/README.md

 	inside Docker-container
 	Results are returned as JSON.
 # Development
-	In code-eval-front, code-eval-backend, code-eval-tester folder run following commands
-	1. npm run install
-	static-folder contains static test site to test endpoints and scripts needed in frontend to upload files
+	static/ contains static test site to test endpoints and scripts needed in frontend to upload files

 	In root, run docker-compose up to run the development environment.
-The containers have the folders bind so change code on your local machine to 	make changes to running software
+	The containers have the folders bind so you can change code on your local machine to make changes to application in real time